DIRECT YOUR CHILDREN ONTO THE RIGHT PATH AND WHEN THEY ARE OLDER, THEY WILL NOT LEAVE IT. Proverbs 22:6

 He made his way through the minor league system and made his major league debut against the Chicago White Sox in 2009.

 Brian spent 10 years in the Twins organization before becoming a free agent and signing with the Baltimore Orioles for 2016.
-Brian is currently a member of the Chicago Cubs.
+Brian then played 2.5 years with the Chicago Cubs.

 In 2007 Brian pitched for Team USA in the World Cup in Taiwan.
 The team won the Gold Medal.